 DISPOSAL OF BUSINESS ASSETS

-"Entrepreneurs' Relief", was introduced which, in essence, allows the first £10M of gains on the disposal of a business (known as the "lifetime limit") to be charged at an effective rate of 10% Capital Gains Tax.
+In essence this relief allows the first £10M of gains on the disposal of a business (known as the "lifetime limit") to be charged at an effective rate of 10% Capital Gains Tax.

-However there are many restrictions and conditions on which types of disposals would qualify for this new relief.
+However there are many restrictions and conditions on which types of disposals would qualify for this relief.
 This may result in many business and individuals owning assets with locked in capital gains seeing their tax bills rise on disposal of such assets.

 Note that this new "Entrepreneurs' Relief" is not available to everyone and is not awarded automatically.
 It must be organised, planned well in advance and properly claimed.
 So don't forget.